zemian/learn-mysql/readme.md

 GRANT ALL PRIVILEGES ON testdb.* TO 'zemian'@'localhost';
 ```

+To support older (MySQL 5) clients, it might be useful to create a user that uses older hashing algorithm

+  CREATE USER IF NOT EXISTS 'zemiannative'@'localhost' IDENTIFIED WITH mysql_native_password BY 'test123';
+  GRANT ALL PRIVILEGES ON testdb.* TO 'zemiannative'@'localhost';

 ## When to use `FLUSH PRIVILEGES` ?

 The `FLUSH PRIVILEGES` is NOT needed if you use `GRANT` command.